 - a the Communications Authority Ordinance;

-- b the Telecommunications Ordinance;18
+- b the Telecommunications Ordinance (TO);18

 - c the Unsolicited Electronic Messages Ordinance (UEMO);19

 - d the Broadcasting Ordinance;

 - e the Competition Ordinance;20

 - f the Broadcasting (Miscellaneous Provisions) Ordinance;21 and

 - g the Trade Descriptions Ordinance (TDO).22

-The purpose of the Telecommunications Ordinance is to 'make better provision for the licensing and control of telecommunications, telecommunications services and telecommunications apparatus and equipment'.
-For this purpose, the Telecommunications Ordinance contains provisions regulating, inter alia, licensing, preventing some anticompetitive practices and imposing some restrictions on ownership.
+The purpose of the TO is to 'make better provision for the licensing and control of telecommunications, telecommunications services and telecommunications apparatus and equipment'.
+For this purpose, the TO contains provisions regulating, inter alia, licensing, preventing some anticompetitive practices and imposing some restrictions on ownership.

-The Legislative Council enacted the Competition Ordinance in June 2012, giving the CA concurrent jurisdiction with the newly established Competition Commission with regard to the investigation and bringing of enforcement proceedings in respect of competition cases in the communications sector before the Competition Tribunal (the tribunal established within the judiciary to hear and adjudicate competition cases).
-The Competition Ordinance fully came into force on 14 December 2015, and the competition provisions in the Broadcasting and Telecommunications Ordinances were repealed simultaneously.
+The Legislative Council enacted the Competition Ordinance in June 2012, giving the CA concurrent jurisdiction with the Competition Commission with regard to the investigation and bringing of enforcement proceedings in respect of competition cases in the communications sector before the Competition Tribunal (the tribunal established within the judiciary to hear and adjudicate competition cases).
+The Competition Ordinance fully came into force on 14 December 2015, and the competition provisions in the Broadcasting Ordinance and TO were repealed simultaneously.

 The UEMO 'provide[s] for the regulation of the sending of unsolicited electronic messages and for connected purposes' and was adopted in 2007.
-All forms of commercial electronic messages with a 'Hong Kong link' are regulated so as to monitor and regulate 'professional spamming activities'.
-Users of telecommunications services in Hong Kong now have an option to register on facsimile, short message and pre-recorded message do-notcall registers.
-As of August 2017,23 more than 2.9 million numbers have been registered.
-However, the effectiveness of this legislation is sometimes queried, as service providers in various industries still appear able to circumvent the regulations and restrictions, and continue to make or send unsolicited marketing calls, facsimiles and text messages.
+All forms of commercial electronic messages with a Hong Kong link are regulated so as to monitor and regulate professional spamming activities.
+Users of telecommunications services in Hong Kong now have an option to register on facsimile, short message and pre-recorded message do-not-call registers.
+As of September 2018,23 more than 2.7 million numbers have been registered.